selimslab/selimslab.github.io/_posts/in-progress/2020-1-1-summary.md

 “It's a good idea to save some easy tasks for moments when you would otherwise stall.”

+enthusiasm is contagious, show it

 If you can solve your problem, then what is the need of worrying?

 If you cannot solve it, then what is the use of worrying?

+Refinement of everyday thinking

+ isolation of work from leisure

+The average players, they discovered, spread their work throughout the day.

+Raising The Minimum Wage By $1 May Prevent Thousands Of Suicides, Study Shows

+“The curious paradox is that when I accept myself just as I am, then I can change.”

+ When you give the best you have to someone in need, it translates into something much deeper to the receiver.
+It means they are worthy.

+Systematic criticism and correction

+Only daring speculation can lead us further

 Simple ideas under complex systems

 Simple principles governing complex systems
 ​

+alcohol is one of the most powerful suppressors of REM [rapid-eye-movement] sleep

+"recipients of praise do work harder, but only initially.
+Once they sense the manipulation behind the appreciation, their productivity drops  the beauty of appreciation is spoiled by the lurking intent to get something out of them."

+When in doubt, rely on an algorithm, because it's more accurate than your best guess or some expert's opinion.

+ We are irrationally.
+We are prone to jump to conclusions.

 ## Disagree
-It's perfectly OK to disagree with someone; but please consider doing so in a respectful and thoughtful tone.
+It's perfectly OK to disagree with someone;
+ but please consider doing so in a respectful and thoughtful tone.
   Remember that others often shut-down when they read criticism, even when well warranted.
    The way you phrase and present yourself defines whether you're giving criticism or critique.